plone/volto/docs/source/blocks/editcomponent.md

 If **selectableTypes** is set in _widgetOptions.pattern_options_, widget allows to select only items that matches types defined in _widgetOptions.pattern_options.selectableTypes_.
 `<ObjectBrowserWidget ... widgetOptions={{pattern_options:{selectableTypes:['News Item','Event']}}}>`

-You can also set the selectable type from plone when declaring a field for contenttype:
+You can also set the _selectableTypes_ from plone when declaring a field for contenttype:
 `form.widget( "a_cura_di", RelatedItemsFieldWidget, vocabulary="plone.app.vocabularies.Catalog", pattern_options={ "maximumSelectionSize": 1, "selectableTypes": ['News Item','Event'], }, )`

 #### MaximumSelectionSize